oribarilan/workshop_genai/README.md

 The content of this repository is not meant to be self-served.
 It is meant to be used in conjunction with the workshop.
 Enjoy the workshop!

-## Resource
+## Azure Resources

-We will use Azure OpenAI Studio for this workshop.
+We will use Azure OpenAI for this workshop.
 Make sure you have a valid Azure subscription with credits, and an Azure OpenAI resource set up.
-Deploy
+Once you have the set, you can follow the instructions below to deploy a model.

 1. Go to [Azure OpenAI Studio](https://oai.azure.com/portal)
 2. Click "Deployments"